-I remember my elders telling me "We come from Indians." ever since I was a little girl.
-I was a little skeptical because the information they said didn't match what my history teachers told me.
+I remember my elders telling me, "We come from Indians." ever since I was a little girl.
+I was a bit skeptical because the information they said didn't match what my history teachers told me.
 It wasn't until I was older that I started researching my genealogy.
 I started a free trial on Ancesty.com in 2017 and started looking at documents of my family lineage.

-Many of my ancestors were labeled black, colored and negro which are obvious signs of reclassification and paper genocide.
-For those who don't know paper genocide is where colonizers purposely reclassified Original Americans as a different race of people to keep us from receiving benefits and compensation we deserve.
+Many of my ancestors were labeled black, colored, and negro, which are apparent signs of reclassification and paper genocide.
+For those who don't know, paper genocide is where colonizers purposely reclassified Original Americans as a different race of people to keep us from receiving benefits and compensation we deserve.
 Classifications are based on skin tone more than racial origins.
 The light-skinned Origines/Natives were labeled white most of the time.
-Census takers purposely reclassified the darker skinned Origines black, negro and colored because we didn't look like a stereotypical native.
-A lot of Original American were dark skinned so racism, prejudice, and colorism played key roles into Original Americans being classified as a different group of people.
+Census takers purposely reclassified the darker-skinned Origines black, negro, and colored because we didn't look like a stereotypical native.
+A lot of Original Americans were dark-skinned, so racism, prejudice, and colorism played critical roles in Original Americans being classified as a different group of people.

-My maternal grandmother would always boast about her mother being full-blooded Cherokee.
-Turns out grandma was onto something.
-As I researched her side of the family I noticed my 2nd great grandfather was originally from Georgia and traveled to Texas around the same time the Trail of Tears happened.
+My maternal grandmother would always boast about her mother being a full-blooded Cherokee.
+It turns out grandma was onto something.
+As I researched her side of the family, I noticed my 2nd great grandfather was originally from Georgia and traveled to Texas around the same time the Trail of Tears happened.
 Go figure.

 Here are some tips and tricks when it comes to researching your genealogy.

 1. DON'T GIVE UP!

 Ancestry sites are always updating their websites, so if you can't find something, now, give it time.
 You may find the answers you're looking for.